thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV/2kqv/README.md

 ## Description

 NMR structure determinations of the DPUP domain.
-This domains exact function is unknown to this date."
+This domains exact function is unknown to this date.

 ## Basefolder